johnwr-response/golang-working-with-concurrency/LOCAL_NOTES.md

 ### Writing a stub handler for choosing a plan

 ## Section: Adding Concurrency to Choosing a Plan

 ### What we'll cover in this section

+#### Adding concurrency
+- Generate an invoice
+- Generate a user manual as a PDF

 ###
 ## Section: Testing
 ### What we'll cover in this section